 INTERNET CORPORATION FOR ASSIGNED NAMES AND NUMBERS

-[insert address]
+Internet Corporation for Assigned Names and Numbers

+12025 Waterfront Drive, Suite 300

+Los Angeles, CA 90094-2536 USA

 IETF TRUST

-[insert address]
+IETF Trust

+1775 Wiehle Ave.

+Suite 201

+Reston, VA 20190 USA

 A party hereto may change its address or contact person by giving written notice to the other parties pursuant to this Agreement.

 7.3 Severability.
 If, under applicable law or regulation, any provision of this Agreement is invalid or unenforceable, or otherwise directly or indirectly affects the validity of any other material provision(s) of this Agreement (“Severed Clause”), the parties hereto agree that this Agreement is intended to endure except for the Severed Clause.
 The parties shall consult and use their reasonable efforts to agree upon a valid and enforceable provision that shall be a reasonable substitute for such Severed Clause in light of the intent of this Agreement.